 When you adopt a digital experience platform, you’re getting a solution for every aspect of your digital needs.
-A full-featured DXP integrates tools and services from content management and commerce to analysis and personalization into one platform.
+A full-featured, composable DXP integrates tools and services from content management and commerce to analysis and personalization into one platform.

 It builds on customer relationship management (CRM) solutions to manage customer data as well as marketing messages and campaigns.
 It helps you to not only speak to your customers but also listen.

 What are the Benefits of Using a DXP?

 Adopting a digital experience platform for your organization offers many benefits.
 Here are a few of the biggest:

 Using a program that features a headless architecture untangles content creation from the channels and devices where it’s published.
 This allows you to deliver content across your organization’s entire catalog of channels at once.